wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

     1. Click the gear icon and select **Accounts**.
     1. Click **Invite New Users** and specify a comma-separated list of email addresses.<br/>
         ![Invite Users](/images/spring_boot_invite_users.png)
-  The users will get an email with a link to reset their password.
+  The users get an email with a link to reset their password.
 They can then access your dashboard.
 1. Information about the token and URL are displayed on your terminal.
 Add them to your project’s `application.properties` file.
     ```
     management.wavefront.api-token=<Enter_Token>